genesiscommunitysuccess/docs/docs/03_server-modules/10_integration/09_excel-to-genesis/03_quick-guide.md

 The Genesis low-code platform gives you a way of turning these into applications that can be audited and maintained in a standard and controlled manner.
 Along the way, you can build in better workflow and usability without heavy IT development effort.

 Take a look at this quick exercise.
 We start with an Excel workbook.
 We finish with a simple but effective server that you can add a front end to.
+The steps to producing this are:

 1. Do some up-front checks and edits to head off any obvious issues.
 2. Run the convertor.
 This creates your data model in Genesis format and creates data files in csv format.